The groups $G$ satisfying a functional equation $f(xk) = xf(x)$ for some $k \in G$: Witnesses

-\begin{remark} Since~\eqref{productformula} involves two group elements ($x$ and $k$), $k$ is a witness for $G$ if and only if it is a witness for every 2-generated subgroup $\langle k,x\rangle$ of $G$. \end{remark}
+\begin{remark} Since~\eqref{productformula} involves two group elements ($x$ and $k$), $k$ is a witness for $G$ if and only if it is a witness for every 2-generated subgroup of $G$ containing $\langle k\rangle$. \end{remark}

-Recall that the cosets of a subgroup $H$ of a finite group $G$ all have size $|H|$ and these induce a partition $G=Hg_1\sqcup\cdots\sqcup Hg_r$ of $G$.
 Two subgroups $H,K$ of $G$ give rise to double cosets $HxK$, whose size depends on $x\in G$, and these induce a partition $G=Hx_1K\sqcup\cdots\sqcup Hx_sK$ of~$G$.
 We show that Eq.~\eqref{productformula} need only be tested for a set of double coset representatives, which simplifies any computer check.

 \begin{lemma} Fix $k\in G$ of order $n$ and let $K=\langle k\rangle$.
 Then $\prod_{i=1}^n xk^{n-i}=1$ holds for all $x\in G$ if and only if it holds for $x_1,\dots,x_s$ where $G=Kx_1 K\sqcup\cdots\sqcup Kx_s K$. \end{lemma}